 Step 3 – Pay $50 fee

 Once your doctor has deemed your condition worth of taking part in the Pennsylvania medical marijuana program you’ll to return to the Medical Marijuana Registry and complete your application at which time you’ll be required to remit a $50 fee.

 If you are involved in any assistance programs such as Medicaid, PACE/PACENET, CHIP, SNAP, and WIC, you might be eligible for fee reductions.

-Permitted Medical Marijuana Products
+What Medical Marijuana Products Are Allowed?

 Once you’ve received your card, you’re probably off and running to your local dispensary.
 Although you’re likely to find an array of products there are also some things you won’t find — like smoking paraphernalia.